 Our educators are here to help!
-If you would like to talk with us about how best to facilitate this activity with your students, please email teacherprograms@skirball.org.
+If you would like to talk with us about how best to facilitate this activity with your students, or have ideas for how we can support your virtual classroom, please email teacherprograms@skirball.org.

-If you choose to share your messages on social media, tag us @skirball\la!
+If you choose to share your messages on social media, tag us @skirball_la!